 Dividends on Share-Based Payment Awards.
 In June 2007, the Emerging Issues Task Force ("EITF") reached consensus on Issue No. 06-11, "Accounting for Income Tax Benefits of Dividends on Share-Based Payment Awards" ("EITF Issue No. 06-11").
 EITF Issue No. 06-11 requires that the tax benefit related to dividend equivalents paid on restricted stock units that are expected to vest be recorded as an increase to additional paid-in capital.
 The Company currently accounts for this tax benefit as a reduction to its income tax provision.
 EITF Issue No. 06-11 is to be applied prospectively for tax benefits on dividends declared in fiscal years beginning after December 15, 2007.
-The Company is currently evaluating the potential impact of adopting EITF Issue No. 06-11.
+The Company does not expect the adoption of EITF Issue No. 06-11 to have a material impact on the Company's condensed consolidated financial statements.